fortuno-repos/fortuno-docs/docs/about.rst

 Fortuno aims to enhance the quality and reliability of Fortran codebases, offering a practical tool for Fortran developers seeking to incoprorate unit testing practices in their software development lifecycle.

+Fortuno is an open source, community developed project.
+You can follow and join the development on the `Fortuno project <https://github.com/fortuno-repos/fortuno>`_ page on GitHub.